paulwizviz/go-algo/README.md

 ### Applications

 * [BIFID cipher](./docs/bifid.md)
 * [Palindrom detector](./cmd/palindrome/) is an application that detects a word or number that reads the same forward or backward.
+The application includes two ways of determining if a word is a palindrome.
+The two approaches are benchmarked.

 ### Data models